“Project Closeout.” “Building Turnover.” “Transition.” “Contractor Hand-off.”

 No matter what it’s called, moving out of the construction phase into facility operations is one of the messiest aspects of any project.

 But does it really have to be that way?
 Not if the client and contractor agree on the data and document deliverables before the start of a project instead of waiting until the end.
 Or, as is common practice today, not doing it at all.
+Utilizing a complete construction management system is important.

 Document and data deliverables ought to be determined by the systems and processes a client will use to manage the facility once hand-off is complete.
 That includes ongoing preventative maintenance of mechanical, electrical, plumbing equipment and fire safety systems, as well as managing compliance with manufacturer warranty and local regulations.